Sellorio/ytm-grabber/readme.md

 These are things I'd like to add in future to this.

-* Automatic download and updating of ffmpeg and yt-dlp binaries at runtime
 * Detect cookies expiration and wait for user to get new cookies instead of erroring out
-* Give user the option to provide an alternative YouTube URL for downloading unavailable tracks
+* Give user the _option_ to provide an alternative URL for downloading unavailable tracks
-* Soundcloud download options?
 * Quality option for sync command?